dbosoft/YaNco/README.md

 **Structures**

 Structures can be set or retrieved the same way.
-Another example extracting company code details (change the company code if necessary if you try this example):
+Another example extracting company code details (you may have to change the company code if you try this example):

 ```csharp
 using (var context = new RfcContext(ConnFunc))